 Waater is a band of five boys from Akita who in addition to a friendship since childhood, are united by having found in rock the way to express their vision of the world.
-Based on it, they decided to do rock against the current; with an open and conscious mind, allowing themselves to be influenced by all kinds of musical and artistic expressions.
+Based on it, they decided to make rock against the current; with an open and conscious mind, allowing themselves to be influenced by all kinds of musical and artistic expressions.
 They understood that rock doesn’t have to be what it already was, rock has always been the way to do whatever you want.

 Yuya Akiyama (Akiya, voice), Shion Hosobe (Sion, guitar), Taiki Yano (drums), Taisei Watanabe (bass), and Takashi Kudo (keys), in their twenties, are part of a generation more inclined to electronics or hip hop than to guitar music.
 Even today, especially for generations prior to theirs, this involves exclusive and fixed categories.
 Decide who you are, better not mix parties, outfits, or ways of feeling.